-RI generated drilling spoils, groundwater, decontamination rinse water, or other Investigative-Derived Waste (IDW) not exhibiting gross contamination (i.e., visible product, odor, sheen, etc.) will be either returned to the borehole from which it was removed (soil/fill) or discharged to the ground surface (groundwater and rinse water).
-IDW materials exhibiting gross contamination will be placed in sealed NYSDOT-approved drums and labeled for subsequent characterization and disposal.
-All generated IDW drums will be labeled alpha-numerically with regard to contents, origin, and date of generation using a paint stick marker on two sides and the top of each drum.
-Characterization analytical results of containerized IDW material will be used to determine if spoils can be returned to the ground surface, utilized on-Site, or require treatment and/or off-Site disposal.
+Groundwater or decontamination rinse water not exhibiting gross contamination (i.e., visible product, odor, sheen, elevated PID) will be either returned to the borehole from which it was removed or discharged to the ground surface (groundwater and rinse water).

+Investigative-derived waste (IDW), and those materials exhibiting gross contamination, will be placed in sealed NYSDOT-approved drums and labeled for subsequent characterization and disposal.
+IDW drums that are generated will be labeled alpha-numerically with regard to contents, origin, and date of generation using a paint stick marker on two (2) sides and the top of each drum.
+Characterization analytical results of containerized IDW material will be used to determine if spoils can be returned to the ground surface, used on-site, or require treatment and/or off-site disposal.
 Drums will be securely staged on-site pending characterization analyses and remedial measures assessment.
-Field personnel will coordinate the on-site handling and temporary storage of IDW drums, including transportation, characterization sampling, and offsite disposal arrangements, as necessary.
+Field personnel will coordinate the on-site handling and temporary storage of IDW drums, including transportation, characterization sampling, and off-site disposal arrangements, as necessary.

-Discarded personal protective equipment (PPE) (i.e., latex gloves, Tyvek, paper towels, etc.) and disposable sampling equipment (i.e., bailers or stainless steel spoons) will be placed in sealed plastic garbage bags and disposed of as municipal solid waste.
+Discarded personal protective equipment (PPE) (i.e., latex gloves, Tyvek, paper towels, etc.) and disposable sampling equipment (i.e., bailers or stainless steel spoons) will be placed in sealed plastic garbage bags and disposed as municipal solid waste.

-3.7 Site Mapping
+3.4 Site Mapping

-A site map will be developed during the field investigation.
-All sample points and relevant Site features will be located on the map.
-Benchmark-TurnKey will employ a handheld GPS unit to identify the locations of all surface soil, test pit and newly installed well locations relative to State planar grid coordinates.
-Additional geospatial data may be collected related to debris piles, structure locations, and/or subsurface structures.
+A Site map will be developed and include investigation locations and relevant Site features.
+Benchmark-TurnKey will employ a Trimble GeoXT handheld GPS unit to identify investigation locations relative to State planar grid coordinates.
 Monitoring well elevations will be measured by Benchmark-TurnKey's surveyor.
-Site maps will be provided with the RI report.
+An isopotential map showing the general direction of groundwater flow will be prepared based on groundwater elevation measurements relative to United States Geological Survey (USGS) vertical datum.
+Maps will be provided with the RI Report.